 - I spilled reagent liquid while opening an old kit—what now?

-If minor spill occurs inside a sealed baggie, carefully wipe up with disposable tissue wearing gloves; seal everything tightly before disposing in trash.
+If a minor spill occurs inside a sealed baggie, carefully wipe it up with disposable tissue while wearing gloves if available; seal everything tightly before disposing in trash.

 - I want to recycle parts—can I separate plastic pieces?

-If parts were never exposed biologically (unopened packaging), check local recycling programs.
+If parts were never opened and never exposed to a sample, check local recycling programs first.

-If exposed or used parts involved, do not recycle—dispose sealed as trash instead.
+If exposed or used parts are involved, do not recycle them—dispose of them sealed as trash instead.

 - I live somewhere without clear guidance on medical waste at home—what should I do?

-The safest bet is sealing items securely then discarding them with regular garbage unless a specialized program exists nearby.
+The safest practical option is sealing items securely then discarding them with regular garbage unless a specialized program exists nearby.

-You can also contact local health authorities for advice specific to your region.
+You can also contact local health authorities or your waste hauler for advice specific to your region.

 Key Takeaways: How To Dispose Of Expired Covid Test Kits